 If you’d like to know more about how to use shielded guitar wire, this is a good place to start.
 We’ll help you decide if this insulated wire is the right thing to use for your situation, and we’ll show you how to install it.

-Grounding the braided wire creates a shield that protects the core from electromagnetic and RF interference.
-If you play your guitar in an environment that receives a lot of this type of interference, the shielded guitar wire modification can help quiet your guitar considerably.
+Grounding the braided wire creates a shield that protects the core from electromagnetic and radio frequency (RF) interference.
+If you play your guitar in an environment that receives a lot of this kind of interference, the shielded guitar wire modification can help quiet your guitar considerably.

 Things to Consider